 Throughout Cochrane's three years at Santa Clara, he also started for the U.S. Under-20 National Team (2001-2003), representing the U.S. in the 2003 U-20 World Cup in Dubai, U.A.E.
-Cochrane and SCU teammate at the time, goalkeeper Steve Cronin, led the U.S. to a fifth-place finish among 25-plus countries at the World Cup.
+Cochrane and SCU teammate at the time, goalkeeper Steve Cronin, led the U.S. to a fifth-place finish among more than 25 countries at the World Cup.

-In all, Cochrane played in 145 MLS games spanning three different organizations (San Jose Earthquakes, Houston Dynamo and New England Revolution).
+In all, Cochrane played in 145 MLS games spanning three different organizations (San Jose Earthquakes, Houston Dynamo, New England Revolution).
 He started in 120 of those 145 games played, logged over 10,500 minutes and totaled five goals and five assists.

 1998 U.S. Under-16 National Team

 1999-2000 U.S. Under-18 National Team

 2001-2003 U.S. Under-20 National Team